cagatayozata/CTIS456_Team1/README.md

 AnimalCherish - Blockchain Based Animal Health Record and Information System

+# Video

+The video can be downloaded from this repository or can be viewed on youtube by clicking this [link](https://www.youtube.com/watch?v=HDDGrWUzgso&feature=youtu.be).

 ## Java Tests

 Java test files are included in this repository.
 The test can be viewed by visiting [this](https://cagatayozata.com/ctis/javatest) link.